Frechmatz/cl-synthesizer/makedoc/generated/readme.md

     ;;(cl-synthesizer:play-rack (example) 3)

-**cl-synthesizer-modules-vco:make-exponential-module** name environment &key base-frequency f-max v-peak (duty-cycle 0.5)
+**cl-synthesizer-modules-exponential-vco:make-module** name environment &key base-frequency f-max v-peak (duty-cycle 0.5)

 Creates a Voltage Controlled Oscillator module with 1V/Octave characteristic.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
 *   :base-frequency The frequency emitted by the oscillator at a frequency control voltage of 0.
-*   :f-max See make-module-base.
-*   :v-peak See make-module-base.
-*   :duty-cycle See make-module-base.
+*   :f-max The maximum frequency of the oscillator. f-max must be greater than 0.
+*   :v-peak Absolute value of the maximal voltage (positive/negative) emitted by the oscillator.
+*   :duty-cycle The duty cycle of the square wave.
+0 >= duty-cycle <= 1.

 The module has the following inputs:

 *   :cv Frequency control voltage.
 For a given base-frequency of 440Hz a control voltage of 1.0 results in a frequency of 880Hz and a control voltage of -1.0 results in a frequency of 220Hz.

-For the output sockets of the module see make-module-base.

-* * *
+The module has the following outputs:

+*   :sine A sine wave.
+*   :triangle A triangle wave.
+*   :saw A saw wave.
+*   :square A square wave.

 #### VCA